 The death of your loved one does not end your rights to certain service benefits and privileges.
-You may use the installation theater and some other Morale, Welfare and Recreation (MWR) facilities.
-You also are eligible to continue shopping at the exchange and commissary indefinitely, unless you remarry.
+Dependants may use the installation theater and some other Morale, Welfare and Recreation (MWR) facilities.
+Dependants are eligible to continue shopping at the exchange and commissary as long as they maintain an active DoD ID card.
 Unmarried children of the deceased service member may use these privileges until they are 21, or 23 if enrolled in a full-time course of study in a secondary school or in a full-time course of study in an institution of higher education.

 In order to use the services you are entitled to, you must identify yourself as the dependent of a deceased service member; however, you will need a new ID card.
 The casualty assistance office can help you with this.
 To locate the nearest military ID card facility, visit the Defense Manpower Data Center website at https://www.dmdc.osd.mil/appj/dwp/index.jsp.

 This is an honorary status commemorating the bravery and sacrifices of these deceased service members.
 It does not convey any uniformed services benefits under the Immigration and Nationality Act to any relative of the deceased service member.

 Section 329A of the INA provides for grants of posthumous citizenship to certain members of the U.S. military services.
 Other provisions of law extend benefits to surviving spouses, children, and parents.
 A member of the U.S. military services who served honorably during a designated period of hostilities and dies as a result of injury or disease incurred in, or aggravated by, that service (including death in combat), may receive posthumous citizenship.

 The service member’s next of kin, the Secretary of Defense or the Secretary’s designee in the United States Citizenship and Immigration Services must make this request for posthumous citizenship within two years of the service member’s death.